 20% |

-- 2011: an Interim deal that was supposed to last for 15 years – gave India 42.5% and Bangladesh 37.5% of Teesta water.
+- 2011: An interim deal that was supposed to last for 15 years – gave India 42.5% and Bangladesh 37.5% of Teesta water.

 Note: However, West Bengal and Sikkim opposed an interim deal, since then the deal was shelved and remains unsigned due to the objections of West Bengal.

-The federal angle of the Teesta River Issue
+The Federal Angle of the Teesta River Issue

 - In 2011, the West Bengal government commissioned a study on the Teesta issue under the noted hydrologist Kalyan Rudra.

-- This is not acceptable to Bangladesh, where the water is required mainly during December – April period which is considered to be the leanest.
+- This is not acceptable to Bangladesh, where the water is required mainly during the December – April period which is considered to be the leanest.

 West Bengal’s Objection